Multi-particle quantum walks and Fisher information in one-dimensional lattices: S5. Quantum Fisher information

 with operator functions $h[x]=(e^x-1)/x$ and $g[x]=(1-e^{-x})/x$.
 Given above introduced formulaes, the expression of quantum Fisher information reduces to

 where we have introduced a time-dependent effective Hamiltonian

 In numerical calculations, we treat the Hamiltonian as a vector in the space spanned by the basis $\mathfrak{C}=\{|j,j'\rangle\equiv c^\dagger_jc_{j'},j,j'=-M,...,M\}$.
 Then the adjoint superoperator acts as an operator in the space $\mathfrak{C}$.
-Diagonalizing the adjoint operator, we can numerically get the effective Hamiltonian and quantum Fisher informations which are shown in Fig. 5 in the main paper.
+Diagonalizing the adjoint operator, we can numerically get the effective Hamiltonian and quantum Fisher informations which are shown in Fig. 5 in the main paper. $\mathcal{F}/4t^2$ (or the fluctuation of time-dependent effective Hamiltonian $\Delta H^Q$) increases monotonously and is approximately linear dependence of the time $t$ for the time $t<t_0$.
+Whereas it approaches to a constant with damping oscillations for $t>t_0$.
+Regarding to the lowest order approximation, it can be approximated by the piece-wise function, which shows a linear dependence of the time $t$ when $t<t_0$ and approaches to a constant when $t>t_0$.
+Thus we have the Fisher information $\mathcal{F}=\alpha t^3$ when $t<t_0$, while $\mathcal{F}=At^2$ when $t>t_0$.
+The coefficients $\alpha$ are extracted by numerical fitting.

+The BOs of ideal Bose gas can be harnessed for the precision measurement of gravity \cite{Ferrari1,Tarallo1}.
+For our model in the weakly interacting region, SSs dominate the BO with the frequency $\omega_B=F/h$ and particles experience force $F$ which is proportional to the gravitational force.
+For the strongly interacting region 3BSs dominate the BO with the frequency $\omega_B=3F/h$ and the three-particle formed composite quasiparticle experiences an effective force $3F$.
+Such exact three times relation between themeasurement of gravity frequencies of the BOs of single and three bosons enables a high precision testing EP.
+Here the precision is free from the mass ratio uncertainty of the two isotopes in addition to the precision limit $1/t^{3/2}$, beyond the fundamental limit $1/t$.